-Virtual short in opamps
+Virtual short & virtual ground in opamp

-Virtual short in opamps
+Virtual short or virtual ground in opamp

 An opamp is a negative feedback system if the loop gain is negative.
 If the opamp is in positive feedback, the virtual short concept does not hold because the error (vip – vim) will exponentially increase.